'How could an eight-year-old contain that much...'

 by Maya Angelou

 In this, the first of seven autobiographies, Maya Angelou revisits her childhood.
 At the age of three she and her brother Bailey (aged four) are, without explanation, put on a train by their father and sent to live with their father's mother.
 For several years they have no direct contact with their parents and often wonder what they did that was so awful their parents gave them away.
-One day, out of the blue, their father visits.
-His arrival prompts deep anxiety in Maya and Bailey.
+One day, out of the blue, their father arrives, prompting deep anxiety in Maya and Bailey.
 When he announces his intention to take them away from their grandmother to meet their mother they become overwhelmed.
 In this extract, the adult Maya reflects on the impact of this announcement on her young brother:

 "How could an eight-year-old contain that much fear?
 He swallows and holds it behind his tonsils, he tightens his feet and closes the fear between his toes, he contracts his buttock and pushes it up behind the prostate gland."